Create an Experience Builder app and add widgets

 You have configured the app to your liking and are now ready to look at it in Live view mode and publish it.

-Publish ans share the app
+Publish and share the app

 Next, you'll view the app as a user would see using Live mode.
-Then you'll publish, test, and share the app.
+Then, you'll publish, test, and share the app.

 1. On the top ribbon, click Live view.